kunstmusik/blue-manual/docs/users/reference/soundObjects/jmask.md

 Beyond these basics for working with the Parameters in general, each Parameter type has its own editor, each customized for the values and options allowable for each Parameter.
-Currently, documentation is omitted for each Parameter\'s GUI as they correspond in feature and parameters as CMask, and the user is encouraged to consult the CMask manual for more information on editing each Parameter.
+Currently, documentation is omitted for each Parameter's GUI as they correspond in feature and parameters as CMask, and the user is encouraged to consult the CMask manual for more information on editing each Parameter.